Efficient and Stable Multi-Dimensional Kolmogorov-Smirnov Distance: as an Integral Probability Metric

 \begin{theorem} On the collection of probability measures defined on $(\R^d,\mathcal{B}(\R^d))$, $\dgen_{\RR_d} = \dKS$ is a metric. \end{theorem}

-Note that the heuristic mdKS approaches which only consider quadrants anchored by sample points do not define $\FF$ independent of the discrete measures being considered, and hence do not automatically inherit the pseuodometric properties like the triangle inequality.
+Note that the heuristic $\mdKS$ approaches, which only consider quadrants anchored by sample points, do not define $\FF$ independent of the discrete measures being considered, and hence do not automatically inherit the pseudometric properties like the triangle inequality.